Ucommercenet/ucommerce.examples/App Slices/Product Picker/Umbraco/README.md

   The wrapper for the product picker written for the Lit framework that Umbraco uses for building custom web components for the Umbraco backend.
   It shows loading the Ucommerce Product Picker App Slice in to the Umbraco backoffice and listening for the emitted `product-selection` event.
 * [umbraco-package.json](./umbraco-package.json)
-  The properties needed for the `product-picker.ts` to set up communiccation with Ucomemrce.
+  The properties needed for the `product-picker.ts` to set up communication with Ucommerce.